Blockstream/gdk/docs/source/gdk-create-tx.rst

 the sequence for all UTXOs to the integer ``0xFFFFFFFE``/``4294967294`` will disable RBF for the transaction.

-.. note:: This may result in stuck transactions if the free rate is insufficient,
+.. note:: This may result in stuck transactions if the fee rate is insufficient,
           and should only be used if the caller understands the potential implications.